linan-deng/linan-deng.github.io/_pages/about.md

 # 🔥 News
 <!-- - 2026.08.
 Will work in Korea Advanced Institute of Science and Technology! -->
+- 2026.08.
+Will work as a Postdoctoral Researcher in Korea Korea Advanced Institute of Science and Technology!
 - 2026.05.
 One paper was accepted by **National Science Review**.
 DexAnyTwist, a general method for dexterous twisting proposed by my collaborator [Xing Liu](https://scholar.google.com/citations?user=2_cqBv8AAAAJ&hl=en&oi=sra).
 - 2025.08.
-Working as a postdoc in Prof. [Fumin Zhang](https://fumin-home.hkust.edu.hk/home)'s group in Hong Kong University of Science and Technology!
+Working as a Postdoctoral Fellow in Prof. [Fumin Zhang](https://fumin-home.hkust.edu.hk/home)'s group in Hong Kong University of Science and Technology!
 - 2025.01. 🎉🎉 Welcome to my personal website!

 # 📝 Publications